pushpavarsha/VideoPlayer/README.md

 * The upload API should accept uploads of up to 200 megabytes, no more.
 This limit should be enforced for the upload API only.
 Uploads greater than 200MB should return an appropriate error code.
 Any other endpoints exposed by the web application should continue to enforce the default ASP.NET upload limit (which is much less than 200MB).

 Note: Due to some time constraint I am not able to resolve this point(200MB file) .
 But the application is working for small Files.
-I have attached the sample video files in the “SampleVideo” folder.
+I have attached the sample video files in the “SampleVideos.zip” folder in the git repository as well as attached in the email.